awsdocs/amazon-ecs-developer-guide/doc_source/basic-service-params.md

 **Note**
 If your launch type is `EC2` and your task definition uses static host port mappings on your container instances, then you need at least one container instance with the specified port available in your cluster for each task in your service\.
 This restriction doesn't apply if your task definition uses dynamic host port mappings with the `bridge` network mode\.
 For more information, see [portMappings](task_definition_parameters.md#ContainerDefinition-portMappings)\.

-   1. If you're using the **Rolling update** deployment type, fill out the following deployment configuration parameters\.
+   1. If you're using the **Rolling update** deployment type, specify the following deployment configuration parameters\.
 For more information about how these parameters are used, see [Deployment configuration](service_definition_parameters.md#sd-deploymentconfiguration)\.
-      + **Minimum healthy percent**: Specify a lower limit for the number of tasks that your service must remain in the `RUNNING` state during a deployment\.
+      + **Minimum healthy percent**: Enter a lower limit for the number of tasks that your service must remain in the `RUNNING` state during a deployment\.
 Specify the number as a percentage of the desired number of tasks\.
 This number must be a whole number\.
-      + **Maximum percent**: Specify an upper limit for the number of tasks that your service allows in the `RUNNING` or `PENDING` state during a deployment\.
+      + **Maximum percent**: Enter an upper limit for the number of tasks that your service allows in the `RUNNING` or `PENDING` state during a deployment\.
 Specify the number as a percentage of the desired number of tasks\.
 This number must be a whole number\.

 1. For **Deployment circuit breaker**, choose the deployment circuit breaker logic\.
 For more information, see [Using the deployment circuit breaker](deployment-type-ecs.md#deployment-circuit-breaker)\.